-Following Anderson's original proposal~\cite{Anderson1973} that the ground state of the nearest-neighbour TLHAF could stabilize a resonating valence bond state, there has been intense investigations into the nature of quantum spin models on the frustrated geometry of the triangular lattice \cite{Zhu2015, Hu2015, Iqbal2016, Saadatmand2016}.
-Even though the ground state for the nearest-neighbour model has been established to have a coplanar $120^{\circ}$ Néel order~\cite{Bernu1994, Capriotti1999, Chernyshev2006, Starykh2006, Chernyshev2009}, the underlying geometry still provides one of the simplest cases for the emergence of a QSL phase~\cite{Zhu2018}.
-Adding a next-nearest-neighbour coupling $J_2$, there is classically a phase transition at $\frac{J_2}{J_1} = \frac{1}{8}$ between the $120^{\circ}$ Néel order and a four-sublattice ordered phase with a residual degeneracy~\cite{Jolicoeur1990, Chubukov1992, Zhu2018}.
-For the quantum model, however, numerical simulations indicate a QSL phase around the point of the classical phase transition for $0.07 \lesssim \frac{J_2}{J_1} \lesssim 0.15$ the nature of which has been under debate~\cite{Zhu2015, Hu2015, Kaneko2014, Hu2019, Iqbal2016, Becca2019, Gong2019, Jiang2022, Tang2022, Shen2016}.
+Following Anderson's original proposal~\cite{Anderson1973} that the ground state of the nearest-neighbor TLHAF could stabilize a resonating valence bond state, there have been intense investigations into the nature of quantum spin models on the frustrated geometry of the triangular lattice \cite{Zhu2015, Hu2015, Iqbal2016, Saadatmand2016}.
+Even though the ground state for the nearest-neighbor model has been established to have a coplanar $120^{\circ}$ Néel order~\cite{Bernu1994, Capriotti1999, Chernyshev2006, Starykh2006, Chernyshev2009}, the underlying geometry still provides one of the simplest cases for the emergence of a QSL phase~\cite{Zhu2018}.
+Adding a next-nearest-neighbor coupling $J_2$, there is classically a phase transition at $\frac{J_2}{J_1} = \frac{1}{8}$ between the $120^{\circ}$ Néel order and a four-sublattice ordered phase with a residual degeneracy~\cite{Jolicoeur1990, Chubukov1992, Zhu2018}.
+For the quantum model, however, numerical simulations indicate a QSL phase around the point of the classical phase transition for $0.07 \lesssim \frac{J_2}{J_1} \lesssim 0.15$, the nature of which has been under debate~\cite{Zhu2015, Hu2015, Kaneko2014, Hu2019, Iqbal2016, Becca2019, Gong2019, Jiang2022, Tang2022, Shen2016}.
 It is followed by a collinear stripe-ordered phase for larger $J_2$~\cite{Zhu2015, Hu2015, Zhu2018} (cf. Fig.~\ref{fig:phase_diagram}).
 Despite recent progress in the quest for candidate materials~\cite{Shen2016, Shen2018, Ruan2021}, most promisingly with respect to rare-earth delafossites~\cite{Bordelon2019, Sarkar2019, Dai2021, Scheie2021}, the unambiguous detection of a QSL remains an open issue, with only very recent encouraging reports \cite{Xu2023}.